threeal/assertion-cmake/README.md

 There are three functions provided by this module that can be used to perform assertions in CMake code:

 - `assert`: Performs an assertion on the given condition.
-- `assert_fatal_error`: Performs an assertion on whether the given call throws a fatal error.
+- `assert_call`: Performs an assertion on the given command call.
 - `assert_execute_process`: Performs an assertion on whether the given command correctly executes a process.

 For example, given the following `git_clone` function for cloning a Git repository from the given `URL` and setting the `OUTPUT_VAR` with the path of the cloned Git repository directory: